 My friend Hannah and I had met when we were 17, whilst working a weekend job in a local department store.
 Fast forward 7 years, we were both on the cusp of turning 25 and had been making sincere efforts throughout our early twenties to “find ourselves” through travel…or at least enjoy ourselves before we really had to commit to being grown ups.

 I remember the prospect of turning 25 felt like it should be a pivotal age, like I should begin to see more clearly the life that was unfolding ahead of me.
 Well I couldn’t see it and, never being somebody that has tolerated the uncertainty of life particularly well, I felt like running away from my life, if only for the few waking hours that could be eked out of a weekend, was a good way to deal with that.

-There are two precious commodities in a traveller’s life: time and money.
-Neither of us being particularly rich in either we spotted a last minute Eurostar + hotel deal and decided to jump in head first.
+The one thing I had learned about how to travel in my early twenties is that there are two precious commodities that make it a lot easier: time and money.
+Neither of us being particularly rich in either, we spotted a last minute Eurostar + hotel deal and decided to jump in head first.

 Paris has long been synonymous as a city of love and romance with the Pont des Arts (or ‘Love Lock’ bridge) being a popular spot for visitors to commemorate and symbolise their eternal love for each other.
 We found ourselves near the bridge whilst ambling around some of the other popular sights and attractions we were taking in that day; not wanting to feel disadvantaged as two single women, we decided to attempt to immortalise our eternal adventuring spirits instead.